 The course content is designed to permit students to construct knowledge of principles of learning and how learning takes place; techniques and instruments for observing, recording, and assessing behavior development and learning; motivating children to learn, including interests and everyday experiences; and setting realistic goals.
 Because the program subscribes to a model that holds that learning is integrated, arithmetic, science, language arts, health, and social studies content are incorporated throughout the class to provide examples around which discussion takes place.
-Thus, while development is the focus, the content relates to development of logico-mathematical, physical and social knowledge.
+Thus, while development is the focus, the content relates to development of logico-mathematical, physical and social knowledge (the realms of knowledge).

 - I. Factors influencing intellectual development

 - A. Maturation

 - B. Physical/concrete experiences

 - C. Social interaction

 - D. Equilibration

 - II.
 Stages of intellectual development

 - A. Sensori-motor

 - B. Preoperational

 - C. Concrete operational

 - D. Formal

 - III.
-Discontinuous/continuous duality of development

-- A. Intellectual tasks and age ranges as convenient benchmarks

-- B. Integration of successive stage structures

-- C. Functional aspects of learning

-- IV.
 Methods of investigation

 - A. Observation

 - B. Clinical method

-- V. Detailed analysis of individual functions (schemes) using individual assessment techniques
+- IV.
+Analysis of assessments

 - A. Demonstrate assessment techniques

 - B. Analyze children's responses to identify schemes

 - C. Discuss possible paths for instruction.

-- D. Place in perspective of helping to delineate curriculum
+- D. Discuss curriculum implications

 - E. Provide strategies for use in classrooms.

-- F. Cultural differences.

-- VI.
-Distinction between the realms of knowledge and the nature of knowing
+- V. Distinction between the realms of knowledge and the nature of knowing

 - A. Realms of knowledge

 - B. Nature of knowing

-- C. Schemes are tied to knowing

-- D. Knowing uses processes for internalization
+- C. Knowing uses processes for internalization

-- E. Curriculum should be based on knowing

-- VII.
+- VI.
 Realms of knowledge and academic content.

 - A. Mathematics

 - B. Language Arts/Language Development

 - C. Science

 - D. Social Studies/Moral Development